For the King

 For the King is a roguelike role-playing video game developed by Canadian game developer IronOak Games and published by Curve Games.
 It was released in February 2017 to early access on Steam with a full release in April 2018.
 Gameplay revolves around exploration, clearing dungeons, and collecting new gear and weapons across the fictional land of Fahrul, with both co-op and single-player modes being available.
-A sequel, For the King II, is scheduled for release in 2023.
+A sequel, For the King II, was released on November 2, 2023.

 Gameplay

 For the King is a role-playing video game with strategy and roguelike elements.
 Players may choose from one of several adventures, which offer a unique goal or challenge for the player.
 Both single-player and co-op playthroughs are available.
-The maps for these maps are randomly generated for each playthrough, but overall each adventure is consistent in which towns, enemies, and terrains appear throughout the map.
+The arenas for these maps are randomly generated for each playthrough, but overall each adventure is consistent in which towns, enemies, and terrains appear throughout the map.
 Prior to beginning each adventure, a party is created by the player or players, ranging from one to three characters in size.
 The cosmetic appearance of each character can be chosen as well as the character's class, which determines starting weapons and gear as well as how strong or weak the character will be in regards to each trait, of which there are seven in the game; strength, vitality, intelligence, awareness, talent, speed, and luck.
 The value of each trait ranges from 1 to 95, but rarely falls below 40 for a character, with the value corresponding to a percent chance of succeeding at an attack or other action that is associated with the respective trait, making the combat and exploration system behave similar to the dice-based systems of traditional tabletop role-playing games.
 Unlike many other role-playing games based in the medieval era, the classes in For the King are medieval professions, rather than strictly warfare-based titles.
 For example, the in-game blacksmith role takes on the traditional 'warrior' or 'tank' class role and the scholar class takes on the traditional 'mage' class role.

 The various tiles that comprise the game's map are hexagonal, and the player's character may interact with an enemy or location when their own character is moved onto the same tile.
 Each character in the party takes turns being able to move and purchase or sell acquired items such as weapons, armor, or consumables.
 Movement is based on a character's speed trait value on land and talent trait value at sea.
 When a player initiates combat with an enemy on a particular tile, nearby characters from the party and enemies may join the fight.
 Additionally, characters may encounter random events in the game which provide an opportunity to obtain benefits such as increased movement, items, or healing.
 Focus, a resource in the game, may be utilized by characters to increase the chances of desired outcomes in and out of combat and may be replenished by abilities or consumables.